-Table 3.6: Controlling size and position of tabs
+Table 3.6: Controlling size and nosition of tahs 1 abic 5.0.
+Controlling SIZE and position UI. laus

 To change Change the value for The side(s) of the Tab control on which the tabs appear Tab Position The size of the tabs relative to the size of the Tab control Ragged Right, MultiLine, Fixed Width The orientation of the text relative to the side of the Tab control (use this setting with caution only TrueType fonts support perpendicular text) Perpendicular Text